eellak/gsoc2018-3gm/README.md

 ### Creating a natural language model

-Even though it was not included in the initial project proposal we also decided to create a natural language model that generates texts, aiming to make use of the word vectors we had produced earlier using prodigy.
+Even though it was not included in the initial project proposal we also decided to create a natural language model that generates texts, aiming to make use of the word vectors we had produced earlier using prodigy. to achieve this we will deploy transfer learning techniques

-Our approach includes training a variation of a character level based LSTM model that we trained on a corpus of GGG texts.
-The idea is to use the embeddings produced, in an embedding layer and then stack this model on top of it.
+Our approach includes training a variation of a character level based LSTM model that we trained on a corpus of GGG texts.The idea is to use the embeddings produced, in an embedding layer and then stack this model on top of it.
+To train the model we are using Google Colab using TPU acceleration on a variation of [this](https://colab.research.google.com/github/tensorflow/tpu/blob/master/tools/colab/shakespeare_with_tpu_and_keras.ipynb) notebook provided by the TensorFlow Hub Authors.

 ### Documentation

-As part of our effort to document the changes to the project during GSOC-2019 we thought that it would be vital to update and interate changes to the project's wiki.
+As part of our effort to document the changes to the project during GSOC-2019 we thought that it would be vital to update and integrate changes to the project's wiki.
 You can follow up on the process in this [repo](https://github.com/spapadiamantis/3gm-wiki)

 ## Google Summer of Code 2018